Jeiwan/uniswapv3-book/src/milestone_2/generalize-minting.md

 ## Token Amounts Calculation

-The biggest change in `mint` function is switching to tokens amount calculation.
-In Milestone 1, we hard coded these values:
+The biggest change in the `mint` function is switching to tokens amount calculation.
+In Milestone 1, we hard-coded these values:
 ```solidity
     amount0 = 0.998976618347425280 ether;
     amount1 = 5000 ether;